 Shiv Nadar (75) topped the Hurun India Philanthropy list 2019 with Rs 826 crore donation to various charitable activities, including healthcare, through his HCL Foundation and Shiv Nadar Foundation.
 And this makes him among the very few who have donated such large sums towards philanthropy.

 From a small rooftop room, better known in North India as ‘Barsati‘, to a truly Indian company with consolidated revenues of $7 billion, Shiv’s passion for building and contributing to the future of India has certainly paid huge dividends.
-Established on November 12, 1991, by a few friends, HCL has grown today to 49 countries maintained by 150,287 employees as on June 30, 2020.
-This mammoth task of raising a middle-class, small-town family child to be among the top 6 billionaires in India in 2019 and 103rd richest person in the world (as of 2020), had not seen him lose his humility and simplicity.
+Established on November 12, 1991, by a few friends, HCL has grown today to 49 countries maintained by 168,977 employees as on March 31, 2021.
+This mammoth task of raising a middle-class, small-town family child to be the 3rd richest man in India and 71st richest person in the world (as of 2021), had not seen him lose his humility and simplicity.
 And the more you know about the astute leader and visionary, the prouder you become of his achievements.